 Each movement can be listened to individually and the meaning contemplated.
 But, there should be occasions where the entire work is heard in one setting.
 I provide only the basic structure of the overall story.
 Rather than listening passively, each listener should actively fill in his or her own details to create their own personal odyssey.
 Each listener must become the wanderer in order to fully appreciate the meaning of this work.
 Follow the wanderer through his journey and learn as he learns.
 Perhaps you will leave this music with a renewed attitude and be inspired to visit with and spend some real quality time with Nature.
 Let the music be your unseen guide.
 This is appropriate since all dialogue between the guide and the wanderer is unspoken.
 The ultimate language of music expresses thoughts for which words are inadequate.

-The music is an escape from the hectic pace of modern life.
-In
+The music is an escape from the hectic pace of

 some respects the great length of this music is a protest against